 This publication is intended for use only as a guide.
-Specific rates and application methods are on the pesticide label, and these are subject to change at any time.
+Specific rates and applications methods are on the pesticide label, and these are subject to change at any time.
+Registrations also vary between states and are subject to change at any time, please check with your state department of agriculture or regulatory agency concerning current registration status within your state.
 Always refer to and read the pesticide label before making any application!
 The pesticide label supersedes any information contained in this guide, and it is the legal document referenced for application standards.